Crusading movement: Crusading in practice

 Tyerman notes that crusading "paraded across society in recruitment, funding and social rituals of support".
-The movement was accompanied by processions, priestly blessings, charity, and artifacts.
+The movement was accompanied by processions, priestly blessings, charity, and was also commemorated in works of art.

 Declaration and promotion

-Crusades were typically proclaimed by the pope, the sole authority to grant indulgences in his capacity as Vicar of Christ.
-Crusade bulls articulated the aims, urged participation, and detailed spiritual and temporal rewards, (Note: The 1145 papal bull Quantum praedecessores provided the template for subsequent encyclicals.) and were read in all Catholic churches from Pope Alexander III's time.
+Crusades were typically proclaimed by the pope in his capacity as Vicar of Christ.
+Crusade bulls articulated the aims, urged participation, and detailed spiritual and temporal rewards; (Note: The 1145 papal bull Quantum praedecessores provided the template for subsequent encyclicals.) they were read in all Catholic churches from Pope Alexander III's time.
 Pope Gregory IX authorized the Dominicans to preach Baltic crusades without further approval, a privilege later extended to the Franciscans and Teutonic clergy.

 We have heard and tremble at the severity of the judgment that the Divine hand has executed over the land of Jerusalem. ...
 Because of some disagreement that came about in that country through human malice from diabolical instigation, Saladin entered that area with a great many armed men ..., and our side was overcome, the Lord's Cross was captured...